Swimming Safety Tips

 - Do not panic if you do find yourself in cold water.
 Used controlled breathing; do not gasp for air.

 - Actively supervise children: Actively supervise children in and around water, giving them their undivided attention.
 Appoint a designated adult “water watcher,” taking turns with other adults and letting children know who that water watcher is.

 - Never turn your back to the ocean: Large waves can hit the shore without warning, surging further up the beach than normal waves.
 The backwash can knock you off your feet and drag both children and adults into deep water.
 Click here for more information about ocean safety.

 - Never dive headfirst into the water: You may hit hidden rocks or the shallow bottom, resulting in serious injury, paralysis or death.

-- Rip Currents: If caught in a rip current, stay calm and don’t fight the current.
+- Rip currents: If caught in a rip current, stay calm and do not fight the current.
 Escape the current by swimming parallel to shore.
 When free of the current, swim away from the rip at an angle toward shore.
 If you feel you will be unable to reach shore, draw attention to yourself by facing the shore and calling and waving for help.

 - Observe rules and only dive in designated areas.
 Rocks, cliffs, piers, etc., are not approved for jumping and diving from.

 - Hazards can be hidden underneath the water’s surface, even in familiar waters.
 Exercise extreme caution.

 - Dive to your ability, training and experience level.